KacySamples/Project4.0/README.md

 # **Project Description**

 ## **Objective:**
-Develop a recommendation system that suggests movies based on their metadata (genres, keywords, taglines, etc.) by employing a content-based filtering approach.
+Develop a recommendation system that suggests movies based on their metadata (genres, keywords, taglines, etc.) by employing a content-based filtering approach..

 ## Data Preparation and Cleaning: